Fully Autonomous SEO AI Agent

 Getting Started

-Sign up, connect your Search Console, and ask the agent to audit your site.
-It will build your task board from the first conversation.
-On Pro and Agency plans, weekly monitoring kicks in automatically — the task board starts populating from both your chat conversations and the agent's weekly automated runs.
+Sign in with Google, connect your Search Console, and the agent generates your free SEO report on your real data — building your task board from the first run.
+When you become a client, continuous monitoring kicks in automatically: the task board keeps populating from both your chat conversations and the agent's scheduled runs, and the agent runs your SEO end to end.

 Try these prompts